supertree-toolkit/stk/doc/gui.rst

 To navigate the left hand side, click the small arrows on the left.
 These will open and close sub-data within the hierarchy.
 On the right-hand side of the tree, there are small "+" and "-" signs to allow you add or remove data.
-Where the data is a choice, a dropdown list is activated on the right hand side.
+Where the data are a choice, a dropdown list is activated on the right hand side.

 The colour in the left-hand side tree informs you if there is missing data.
 Blue lines show you are missing required data.
 The blue then progresses upwards from